praveenkumar-ramachandran/csw-json-xml-converter/README.md

  - The Repo will be updated by using `git` commands.
  - The Jar file for this updated Repo will be created using Gradle.

-To execute `Update`, use below command.
+To execute the script in `Update` mode, use below command.

 	./csw-json-xml-converter.sh update